Gishwati-Mukura National Park

 6. Photography and Wildlife Observation

-For photographers and wildlife lovers, the park’s peaceful atmosphere and rich biodiversity provide countless moments worth capturing—from the playful antics of primates to the serene beauty of mist-covered forests.
+For photographers and wildlife lovers, the park’s quiet atmosphere and rich biodiversity provide many opportunities to capture unique moments—from playful primates to mist-covered forest landscapes.

 Best Time to Visit Gishwati-Mukura National Park